Guillermo-N/Guillermo-N/README.md

 - 👋 Hi, I’m @Guillermo-N
 - 👀 I’m interested in Linux, Blockchain && Cryptography
-- 🌱 I’m currently studying a master in (Data Science and Secure Environtments)
+- 🌱 I’m currently studying a master in (Data Science and Secure Environments)

 <!---
 Guillermo-N/Guillermo-N is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.